Stuart Clark: New South Wales

 Clark started out playing first-grade cricket for Sutherland District Cricket Club, opening the bowling with Glenn McGrath in that club's Sydney Grade Cricket grand final win in the 1995–96 season.
 Clark made his first-class debut with the New South Wales Blues on 4 February 1998 against Tasmania at the Sydney Cricket Ground.
 He had a poor debut season, taking only 4 wickets at an average of 76.75.
 The 1998-99 season also saw Clark struggle as he took only 2 wickets at an average of 220.50.
 After his first 7 first-class matches, Clark averaged 124.66 with the ball.
 His poor performances led to him being dropped during the 1998-99 season and he did not play a first-class match for over 2 years.

 Clark returned for New South Wales in the 2000-01 season and enjoyed a solid comeback season, taking 8 wickets at 25.75 in the 3 matches he played.
-After these performances, he retained his place in the side for 2001-02, a season which would prove to be his breakthrough one.
+After these performances, he retained his place in the team for 2001-02, a season which would prove to be his breakthrough one.
 Clark played 9 matches in the season, taking 45 wickets at an average of 23.26.
 He claimed four 5 wicket hauls and finished second behind Australian paceman Michael Kasprowicz in the leading wicket-takers list.
 With a promotion to a national contract, Clark had another strong season for New South Wales in 2002-03 securing 30 wickets at an average of 30.33.
 While the 2003-04 season was less successful for Clark, taking 23 wickets at 38.26, 2004-05 saw a return to form as he took 40 wickets at 24.77.
 Clark only played 4 matches for New South Wales in the 2005–06 season yet still managed to take 17 wickets at 22.05.

 Clark's full-time call up to the national team in 2006-07 also saw him play fewer matches in the 2006-07 domestic season, yet the three matches he played saw him take 21 wickets at 14.47.
 During this season, Clark recorded his highest ever first-class score with 62 off 43 balls against South Australia at the Adelaide Oval.
 Clark brought up his half-century off 34 balls and his innings included 4 sixes and 3 fours.
 In the same match, Clark claimed his best ever first-class figures at the time, taking 6/39 in South Australia's second innings.
 In the next match he played for New South Wales, Clark exceeded these figures by taking 8/58 against Western Australia at the WACA Ground.
 Clark ended up taking 10 wickets for the match, and his first innings figures included a hat-trick, as he took the wickets of Marcus North, Adam Voges and Steve Magoffin in successive deliveries to reduce Western Australia to 4/2.